anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 extensions for the last Tendermint round.
 That is, changes to `/eth_msgs` happen in block `n+1` in a deterministic manner based on the vote extensions of the Tendermint round for block `n`.
-The `/eth_msgs` storage subspace will belong the the `EthBridge` validity predicate.
-It should disallow any changes to this storage from transactions.
+The `/eth_msgs` storage subspace will belong to the `EthBridge` validity predicate.
+It should disallow any changes to this storage from wasm transactions.

 ### Including events into storage